anthonyec/powerlet/docs/development.md

 $ npm run build:dev
 ```

+## Adding translations

+After adding translations to the messages `.json` files in `./src/_locales`, you'll need to reload the extension in `chrome://extensions` for them to take affect.

 ## Testing

 Sorry, there aren't any.
 I wrote this in a couple of nights and during a long haul flight.